saltstack/salt/doc/topics/tutorials/http.rst

 This function may be run in test mode.
 This mode will perform all work up until the actual HTTP request.
 By default, instead of performing the request, an empty dict will be returned.
-Using this function with ``TRACE`` logging turned on will reveal the contents of the headers and PSOT data to be sent.
+Using this function with ``TRACE`` logging turned on will reveal the contents of the headers and POST data to be sent.

 Rather than returning an empty dict, an alternate ``test_url`` may be passed in.
 If this is detected, then test mode will replace the ``url`` with the